Chapter 11:

 *Ba dump*

-Blake stood there for a second looking down at it before leaning over to pick it up.
+Rin stood there for a second looking down at it before leaning over to pick it up.

 *Ba dump*

-For whatever reason though, he couldn't stop himself from dropping onto the floor and lying down next to it.
+For whatever reason though, he couldn't stop himself from dropping onto the floor and lying next to it.

-Whether Blake heard that or not, he didn't show it.
-He simply lay there staring into the boundless void above him.
+Whether Rin heard that or not, he didn't show it.
+He simply lay there staring into the endless void above him.
 His eyes wandered unconsciously.
-Was there even a point in looking anywhere else?
-He wondered this to himself since it was only white no matter where he looked.

-To his surprise though, he saw a faint blinking in the near distance.
-A red light, and the more Blake looked at it, the brighter it became.
+He wondered this to himself since no matter where he looked it was all white.
+To his surprise though, he eventually found a faint red light blinking in the distance.
+The more Rin looked at it, the brighter it became.
 It was the light of a surveillance camera.

 "...A security office.
 This mall has a security office."

-After saying that, he looked to his left and stared at the paper bag.
+He looked to his left and stared at the paper bag.

 *WHAM*

-"Where is it!?"
+"Where is it!?", she asked.

 "I... don't."